theclam/Worminal/README.md

 - Basic Telnet negotiation (terminal size / speed / ANSI capability)
 - Ding on ^G
 - Clear screen on form feed

+Baud rates up to 19200 supported - for now you have to edit the code, though.

 Wishlist
 ========